Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/6-Advanced_Signatures-slides.md

 <pba-flex center>

-- Uses heavier pairing friendly elliptic curves than ECDSA/Schnorr.
+- Uses heavier pairing friendly elliptic curves than ECDSA/Schnorr.<!-- .element: class="fragment" data-fragment-index="0" -->
-- Very popular for consensus.
+- Very popular for consensus.<!-- .element: class="fragment" data-fragment-index="1" -->

 <pba-flex>

 ---

-### BLS Signatures
+### BLS Signatures - Downside

-However...

-- DKGs remain tricky (for threshold).
+- DKGs remain tricky (for threshold).<!-- .element: class="fragment" data-fragment-index="0" -->
-- Soft key derivations are typically insecure for BLS.
+- Soft key derivations are typically insecure for BLS.<!-- .element: class="fragment" data-fragment-index="1" -->
-- Verifiers are significantly slower than Schnorr, due to using pairings, for a single signature.
+- Verifiers are significantly slower than Schnorr, due to using pairings, for a single signature.<!-- .element: class="fragment" data-fragment-index="2" -->
-- But for hundreds or thousands of signatures on the same message, aggregated signature verification can be much faster than Schnorr.
+- But for hundreds or thousands of signatures on the same message, aggregated signature verification can be much faster than Schnorr.<!-- .element: class="fragment" data-fragment-index="3" -->

 ---